 Tax Guide for Self-Employed Electricians

 What expenses can a self-employed electrician claim?
-CIS deductions, tools, Part P certification, vehicle costs — with a worked tax calculation.
+CIS deductions, tools, Part P certification, van costs and NICEIC fees — with a worked tax calculation.

 Tax Essentials